U.S. shale producers promise both higher output and returns

 Next year could bring more of the same gains.

-“We are excited about the trajectory of production growth in the upcoming quarters,” said Vicki Hollub, CEO of Occidental Petroleum Corp, another top Permian producer.
+“We are excited about the trajectory of production growth in the upcoming quarters,” said Vicki Hollub, CEO of Occidental Petroleum Corp (OXY.N), another top Permian producer.
 Oxy projects its Texas oil output will rise by more than 80,000 bpd by the end of 2018, to more than 200,000 bpd.

 Shale producers outside Texas are cranking up production, too.

-Whiting Petroleum Corp, which operates in North Dakota’s Bakken shale, plans a 10 percent jump in its fourth-quarter production.
+Whiting Petroleum Corp (WLL.N), which operates in North Dakota’s Bakken shale, plans a 10 percent jump in its fourth-quarter production.

 “We’re confident about the areas in which we’re drilling through to the end of the year and really, through the end of 2018,” said Jim Volker, who retired as Whiting’s CEO this week.

-Continental Resources Inc and Parsley Energy Inc , two other large U.S. shale producers, are due to report quarterly results next week.
+Continental Resources Inc (CLR.N) and Parsley Energy Inc (PE.N), two other large U.S. shale producers, are due to report quarterly results next week.

 U.S. shale increases are keenly watched by OPEC, and likely will be in the spotlight when the group and other major producers meet on Nov.
 30 in Vienna.